Peter Bosz

 Peter Sylvester Bosz ([ˈpeːtər ˈbɔs], born 21 November 1963) is a Dutch professional football manager and former player.
+He is currently the head coach of Dutch Eredivisie club PSV Eindhoven.

+He had previously held managerial positions as several clubs, including Ajax where he reached the final of the UEFA Europa League in 2017, Borussia Dortmund, Bayer Leverkusen and Lyon, before being appointed as manager of PSV in June 2023, winning the Dutch Eredivisie title in 2024 and 2025.

 Playing career

 Club

-A midfielder, Bosz started his professional career played with Vitesse in 1981; after a loan season with then amateurs AGOVV Apeldoorn in 1984, he returned into professional football with RKC Waalwijk (from 1985 to 1988), then moving to France with SC Toulon (1988 to 1991), and successively playing six seasons with Dutch giants Feyenoord (1991 to 1996), Japanese club JEF United Ichihara (1996–97), German club Hansa Rostock (1997–98), NAC Breda (1998–99).
-He retired at the end of the year 1999 after a second spell with JEF United Ichihara.
+A midfielder, Bosz started his professional career with Vitesse in 1981.
+After a loan season with then amateurs AGOVV in 1984, he returned to professional football with RKC Waalwijk (from 1985 to 1988), then moving to France with Toulon (1988 to 1991), and playing six successive seasons with Dutch giants Feyenoord (1991 to 1996), Japanese club JEF United Ichihara (1996–97), German club Hansa Rostock (1997–98), NAC Breda (1998–99).
+He retired at the end of 1999 after a second spell with JEF United Ichihara.

 International

 Bosz made his debut for the Netherlands in a December 1991 Euro qualification match against Greece and earned eight caps, scoring no goals.
-His final international was in 1995 against the Czech Republic.
+His final international game was in 1995 against the Czech Republic.
 He was part of the Dutch squad at UEFA Euro 1992.

 Managerial career

-Entering management
+Early career

-After his retirement, Bosz started a career in management, first becoming head coach of amateurs AGOVV Apeldoorn, a position he held from January 2000 to 2002.
-In 2002 he also won a national amateur league title.
+After his retirement, Bosz started a career in management, first becoming head coach of amateurs AGOVV, a position he held from January 2000 to 2002.
+In 2002, he also won a national amateur league title.

-De Graafschap

 Bosz made his move into professional football in 2002, becoming head coach of De Graafschap (2002–2003).
 The team finished last in the 2002–03 Eredivisie and was relegated to the Eerste Divisie.

-Heracles Almelo

 Bosz next became manager of Heracles Almelo (2004–2006).
-He won the 2004–05 Eerste Divisie with the club and promoted with them to the Eredivisie.
-Bosz' Heracles secured their Eredivisie promotion the following year, finishing 13th in the 2005–06 Eredivisie.
+He won the 2004–05 Eerste Divisie with the club and earned promotion to the Eredivisie.
+Bosz' Heracles secured their Eredivisie survival the following year, finishing 13th in the 2005–06 Eredivisie.

-Feyenoord (technical director)

-In July 2006, Bosz accepted an offer as technical director at his former club Feyenoord.
-Whilst at the club he was responsible for completing the signings of (amongst others) Giovanni van Bronckhorst, Roy Makaay, Tim de Cler, Kevin Hofland and Denny Landzaat.
-He left the position on 14 January 2009 due to his opposition to the dismissal of head coach Gertjan Verbeek.
+In July 2006, Bosz accepted an offer to be technical director at his former club Feyenoord.
+While at the club, he was responsible for completing the signings of (amongst others) Giovanni van Bronckhorst, Roy Makaay, Tim de Cler, Kevin Hofland and Denny Landzaat.
+He left the position on 14 January 2009, due to his opposition to the dismissal of head coach Gertjan Verbeek.

-Return to Heracles

 In the summer of 2010, Bosz started his second spell as manager of Heracles Almelo, replacing Verbeek who had moved to AZ Alkmaar in the meantime.
-The team finished 8th in the 2010–11 Eredivisie, securing qualification for the European competition Playoffs, where they were eliminated by FC Groningen.
+The team finished 8th in the 2010–11 Eredivisie, securing qualification for the European competition Playoffs, where they were eliminated by Groningen.
 Heracles finished 12th in the 2011–12 Eredivisie and 2012–13 Eredivisie.
 He left the club in 2013.